AylaJones/10043/_includes/pages/texts/en/support/joinus.md

 **Main Group**

-Add our official WeChat account, after verify your identity we will invite you in
+Add our official WeChat account, after verifying your identity we will invite you in
 - pp10043_helper